 (4) The medical staff shall adopt, implement, periodically update and submit to the Department evidence-based protocols for the early recognition and treatment of patients with severe sepsis and septic shock ("sepsis protocols") that are based on generally accepted standards of care.
 Sepsis protocols must include components specific to the identification, care and treatment of adults, and of children, and must clearly identify where and when components will differ for adults and for children.
 These protocols must include the following components:

 (i) a process for the screening and early recognition of patients with sepsis, severe sepsis and septic shock;

-(ii) a process to identify and document individuals appropriate for treatment through severe sepsis and septic shock protocols, including explicit criteria defining those patients who should be excluded from the protocols, such as patients with certain clinical conditions or who have elected palliative care;
+(ii) a process to rapidly identify and document individuals appropriate for treatment through severe sepsis and septic shock protocols, including explicit criteria defining those patients who should be excluded from the protocols, such as patients with certain clinical conditions or who have elected palliative care;

-(iv) for infants and children, guidelines for fluid resuscitation with explicit timeframes for vascular access and fluid delivery consistent with current, evidence-based guidelines for severe sepsis and septic shock with defined therapeutic goals for children;
+(iv) for infants and children, guidelines for fluid resuscitation with explicit timeframes for vascular access and fluid delivery consistent with current, evidence-based guidelines for severe sepsis and septic shock with defined therapeutic goals for children; and